HiNA-Yani/AGILE/README.md

 ```

 ### Start the Control Plane
-After the switch is running, start the control plane:
+After the switch starts and **gRPC becomes available**, start the control plane:
 ```bash
 ./controlplane.sh
 ```